 Rice is the major crop in Haryana, its area increased from 1.92 to 14.22 lakh ha, and production increased from 2.23 to 45.23 lakh tonnes during 1966-67 to 2020-21.
 Since the late sixties, the introduction of high yielding varieties of rice and expansion of irrigation and electricity facilities assured procurement as favourable government policies boosted rice cultivation.
 At present, rice based cropping systems in agriculture had predominated in Haryana.
-The traditional maize cultivated site was also occupied by rice cultivation shifting of the area site was accelerated due to the non-availability of high yielding cultivars in maize.
-However, rice has expanded in the region's with limited water availability and less rainfall that caused the water table to decline at an alarming level as rice is recommended in the areas receiving rainfall more than 800 mm.
-The rice cultivation was the need of the hour to ensure the nation's food security and helped bring food self-sufficiency and farmers prosperity.
+The traditional maize cultivated site was also occupied by rice cultivation.
+Again, shifting of the area site was accelerated due to the non-availability of high yielding cultivars in maize.
+However, rice has expanded in the region's with limited water availability and less rainfall that caused the water table to decline at an alarming rate, level as r Rice is recommended in the areas receiving rainfall amounts of more than 800 mm.
+The rice cultivation was timely in the need of the hour to ensuring e the sustenance of the nation's food security and improvement in living standards, and helped bring food self sufficiency and farmers prosperity.
 The burning of crop residue contributes to atmospheric pollution with severe environmental, soil, and human health and economic implications.
-It releases large amounts of air pollutants and heat generated soil temperature, causing the death of beneficial soil microbial population.
-It also reduces the level of nitrogen and carbon in the top 0-15 cm soil profile, which is essential for crop root development.
+It releases large amounts of air pollutants and heat generated soil